Reducing Child Accident Risk

 The Results

-Sign + toys reduced average speed by 1.9 mph and increased 25 mph compliance by 18 percentage points.
-Signs alone showed no significant effect—visible child-related objects are necessary.
+Sign + toys reduced average speed by 1.9 mph and increased 25-mph compliance by 18 percentage points.
+Signs alone had no meaningful effect, and adding balloons provided no added benefit, suggesting that visible child-related objects were the key intervention.